rafaelherik/tfsumpy/docs/index.md

 ## 🚀 Why tfsumpy?

 - **Instant Plan Summaries:** See what will be created, updated, or destroyed at a glance.
-- **Human-Friendly Output:** Color-coded, Markdown, and JSON output for easy review and sharing.
+- **Multiple Output Formats:** Console, Markdown, and JSON output for any use case.
+- **Template-Based Output:** Consistent, customizable output formats.
 - **Sensitive Data Protection:** Automatically redact secrets and sensitive values.
 - **Customizable:** Configure redaction and output to fit your workflow.
 - **No Cloud Required:** Runs locally, works with any Terraform JSON plan.